infumap/infumap/docs/cli.md

 ### embed

-Rebuild per-user fragment vector databases from existing fragment artifacts without starting the web server.
-This command reads known items, embeds existing `fragments/*/*/fragments.jsonl` records with the configured text embedding service, builds `indexes/fragments.sqlite3.tmp`, validates it, and atomically replaces `indexes/fragments.sqlite3`.
+Rebuild per-user fragment search indexes from existing fragment artifacts without starting the web server.
+This command reads known items, rebuilds the document-fragment lexical index, embeds semantic fragments with the configured text embedding service, builds `indexes/fragments.sqlite3.tmp`, validates it, and atomically replaces `indexes/fragments.sqlite3`.

-This is a manual indexing step.
-Run `extract pdf`, `extract image`, and `fragment` first when you want document/image-derived text included, then run `embed` to refresh semantic search.
-The web server does not currently update fragment vector indexes as items change.
+When the web server is running, fragment index reconciliation is scheduled automatically after item title changes and after image or PDF fragments are written.
+The CLI remains useful for offline full rebuilds, bulk backfills, or refreshing indexes after running `extract` and `fragment` without the web server.

 Options: